Directed by Todd Phillips | Written by Phillips and Scott Silver | 121 min

 And so, while it doesn’t have much good to say about the average Gothamite, Joker also looks askance at the elites, the officials like Thomas Wayne who shit on the poor from a great height.

-What’s left is a white hot rage at the system, the kind of disenfranchised fury Arthur has down to his huge clown boots and is ultimately rewarded for as he becomes the murderous Joker.
+What’s left is a white hot, almost Trumpian rage at the system, the kind of disenfranchised fury Arthur has down to his huge clown boots and is ultimately rewarded for as he becomes the murderous Joker.
 A scene where he embraces his new identity, dancing to convicted rapist Gary Glitter’s “Rock and Roll Part 2” made me really queasy—there’s a really poor choice for a soundtrack cue.

-Joker is well-enough made and well-acted, but it does exactly what those who are concerned about its themes have suggested; it celebrates the murderous impulses of a lonely, piteous man who feels righteously inclined to lash out against what he sees as the hypocrisy in the system.
+Joker is well-enough made and well-acted, but it does exactly what those who are concerned about its themes have suggested; it celebrates the murderous impulses of a lonely, piteous white man who feels righteously inclined to lash out against what he sees as hypocrisy and injustice all around him.

 If Joker is a smash hit, we might all be in a lot of trouble.
-Not because it will incite violence, but because its success reflects the continual disenfranchisement of those lonely, piteous men.
+Not because it’s likely to incite violence, but because its success reflects the continual disenfranchisement of lonely, piteous men who feel entitled to the grinding axe.